shadowquillapp/shadowquillapp/README.md

 Download from [ollama.com](https://ollama.com)

 Ollama runs in the background as a service.
-Using it's CLI or Chat GUI, download one of the supported Gemma 3 models.
+Using its CLI or Chat GUI, download one of the supported Gemma 3 models.

 #### Download a Gemma 3 Model